Derived from the Middle English phrase atten ash

 was a medieval variant of ROSE

-, the grasslike plant that grows in a marsh.
+Indicated a person who lived near rushes, the grasslike plant that grows in a marsh, from Old English rysc

 From a Norman French nickname which meant "little red one", perhaps originally describing a person with red hair.

-Occupational surname for a mounted forest officer, from Old English ridere
+Occupational name for a mounted warrior, from Old English ridere

 Topographic name.
 It could be a misdivision of the Middle English phrases atter ye